sebhero/vertex_chat/README.md

 # Vert.x Example Maven Project

-Example project for creating a Vert.x module with a Gradle build.
+Example project for creating a Vert.x module with maven.

-By default this module contains a simple Java verticle which listens on the event bus and responds to `ping!` messages with `pong!`.

-This example also shows you how to write tests in Java, Groovy, Ruby and Python
+this is a chat app.
+With both Server and client, console and Fx client.

+start server with maven:
+- package vertx:runMod

+start client
+- Console: run ConsoleChatClient as java app
+- FX app: run GuiChatClient (as java app)